SFC Winners

 📷 1907 Championship Medals

 The first final between these sides was played on 7th July 1907 in Newtownforbes and ended in a draw (1-1 to 0-4).
 Killoe won the replay by 1-8 to 0-1.
 Many years later the Longford Leader ran a look-back piece (error in the year cited in the piece) on the drawn game using a report from the Roscommon Herald here.
-The Drumlish and Ballinamuck 98’s clubs (both from the same parish) joined forces for a period from 1906 and competed in 1907 Senior Football Championship as an amalgamation.
 The referee for the replay game was from the Geraldines club in Dublin.
 It is worth noting that Comóradh an Chéid reports the referee in the replay game as D.E.
-McCarthy from Kilkenny, however the match report from the final states otherwise.
+McCarthy from Kilkenny, however the match report from the final confirms otherwise.

 1907 Senior Football Championship Semi-Finals: